Watch: Peter Beck says NZ about to have its 'Apollo moment'

-New Zealand is about to have its "Apollo moment" says Rocket Lab founder Peter Beck speaking to the US Business Summit in Auckland.
+New Zealand is about to have its "Apollo moment" said Rocket Lab founder Peter Beck speaking to the US Business Summit in Auckland today.

 Later this month Rocket Lab will launch a CubeSat to the Moon from Mahia on New Zealand's East Coast.